Give us a call to set up an appointment (952) 948-9225

 Oxboro Family Chiropractic has two doctors of chiropractic on staff.
 They use scientific and clinical research to guide their treatment of a variety of conditions.
-Their experience includes treating patients with injuries from car accidents and work injuries, professional athletes, the elderly, infants and children, and everything in between.
+Their experience includes treating patients with injuries from car accidents and work injuries, professional athletes, the elderly, infants and children, and everyone in between.
 They have a thorough knowledge of acute injuries of all types and severity, and the best possible treatment methods to get you back to health as quickly as possible.

 Massage is considered to be among the oldest of all healthcare treatments used by man.
 Chinese records dating back three thousand years have documented its use.
 It was recommended by all major ancient cultures including Egyptian, Persian, Hindus, and Greco-Roman empires.
 Even Hippocrates supported its use, writing that massage improves joint and circulatory problems.

 Today, massage is an accepted part of many physical rehabilitation and medicine programs.
 It is beneficial in many chronic conditions, such as low back pain, arthritis, and bursitis, along with relieving the stress and tension from everyday living.
 Denise, who is an nationally certified massage therapist from the National Certification Board of Therapeutic Massage and Bodywork (NCBTMB), individually customizes the sessions to complement your treatment with other healthcare modalities or for general self-care

 Therapy using light is not a new idea.
 From the times of ancient Greece, light as been thought to have healing properties.
 Recently, modern science has documented that at certain wavelengths, light therapy can actually help stimulate the body on a cellular level to promote tissue growth and healing, stimulate the production of natural biological compounds, and even increase natural biochemical reactions.